dotnetbio/bio/FAQ.md

 **Is .NET Bio compatible with [Mono](http://www.mono-project.com/Main_Page)?**

-Yes, .NET Bio builds and runs under Mono for Linux and Mac OS X.
+Yes, .NET Bio builds and runs under Mono for Linux and macOS.

+**Is .NET Bio compatible with .NET Standard?**

+Yes, .NET Bio builds and runs under .NET Standard 2.0 which is available for macOS, Windows, and Linux.

 **Why do I get the error message from PadenaUtil when doing an assembly “character not supported”?**